azuredevcollege/partnering/Digital Skilling on Azure/README.md

 # Digital Skilling #
-Microsoft’s offers a comprehensive collection of training options to empower technical professionals to learn in a style that fits best to be ready for the job and to prepare for certifications.
+Microsoft offers a comprehensive collection of training options to empower technical professionals to learn in a style that fits best to be ready for the job and to prepare for certifications.
 In the following you will get a quick and easy overview to our main learning resources.
 All resources are accessible for free.
 + *Digital Skilling* to build practical job skills with easily accessible, free, self-paced courses
 + *Training events* that provide unique upskilling experience, combining traditional presentation-based conferences, with demonstrations, discussions and practical, applicable workshops and hands-on coding experiences